HTML5 and Atom Gone Wrong

 Answers

-1 The URLs foratom:link elements should be stored in the href attribute and not in the link content.2 The values used for
+1. The URLs for atom:link elements should be stored in the href attribute and not in the link content.

-atom:id should be both stable and unique.
-Using a copy of the permalink meets neither requirement.3 Stripping the markup from
+2. The values used for atom:id should be both stable and unique.
+Using a copy of the permalink meets neither requirement.

-atom:title elements has resulted in one title changing its meaning entirely.4 The
+3. Stripping the markup from atom:title elements has resulted in one title changing its meaning entirely.

-div element that is an immediate child of atom:content is not correctly namespaced.6 The dates in the
+5. The XHTML div element that is an immediate child of atom:content is not correctly namespaced.

-atom:published elements are incorrectly formatted and in the wrong timezone.7 The
+6. The dates in the atom:published elements are incorrectly formatted and in the wrong timezone.

-atom:author elements are missing altogether since the algorithm is only capable of recognising feed-level authors, at best.
+9. The atom:author elements are missing altogether since the algorithm is only capable of recognising feed-level authors, at best.